 In 2005 eugenio met Chiara Onida and together they planned a new band, Ropa 11, whose first album “Infrangibile”, came out on may 2006.
 The band toured US (Nevada) on december 2006 and recorded a second cd “Mark III”, in february 2008, and a third “Amazing Stories” in april 2010.
-In 2013 together with Marco Giaccaria and Sergio Ponti Eugenio developes the Collettivo Apostrophe trio, in order to explore ethnic and avant-garde sounds, and the trio published in november 2013 “Sempre più lontano”, their first CD.
+In 2013 together with Marco Giaccaria and Sergio Ponti Eugenio developed the Collettivo Apostrophe trio, in order to explore ethnic and avant-garde sounds, and the trio published in november 2013 “Sempre più lontano”, their first CD.
 In august 2015 Eugenio spent a month in Taiwan to play a mini tour and to write a reportage about taiwanese Jazz music, interviewing all the major musicians, critics, radio hosts and managers of live musical venues.

-Eugenio is one of the most well known music teachers in the Torino area; he teaches at Notabene Music School (Torino and Ivrea), at Istituto Civico “Città di Rivoli” and at Scuola Civica “Carl Orff” (Piossasco).
+Eugenio is one of the most well known music teachers in the Torino area; he teaches at Notabene Music School (Torino and Ivrea), at Rivoli’s Il Sottomarino Giallo and at Scuola Civica “Carl Orff” (Piossasco).